 INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THE FINANCIAL STATEMENT

 Details of internal financial control and its adequacy are included in the ManagementDiscussion and Analysis Report which forms part of this Report.

-The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on prevention prohibition and redressal of sexual harassment at workplace in linewith the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules thereunder for prevention and redressalof complaints of sexual harassment at workplace.
-The Company is committed to providingequal opportunities without regard to their race caste sex religion colournationality disability etc. All women associates (permanent temporary contractual andtrainees) as well as any women visiting the Company's ofice premises or women serviceproviders are covered under this Policy.
+The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on Prevention Prohibition and Redressal of sexual harassment at workplace in linewith the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules thereunder for prevention and redressalof complaints of sexual harassment at workplace.
+The Company is committed to providingequal opportunities without regard to their race caste sex religion colournationality disability etc. All women associates (permanent temporary contractual andtrainees) as well as any women visiting the Company's office premises or women serviceproviders are covered under this Policy.
 All employees are treated with dignity with aview to maintain a work environment free of sexual harassment whether physical verbal orpsychological.

-During the Fiscal 2017 the Company had received four complaints on sexual harassments 12 ofwhich have been substantiated and appropriate actions were taken.
-The Company organized137 workshops and awareness program against sexual harassment.
+During Fiscal 2018 the Company had received 13 complaints on sexual harassments 12 ofwhich have been substantiated and appropriate actions were taken.
+The remaining 1complaint was received during mid March and is being investigated.
+The Company organized148 workshops or awareness program against sexual harassment.
 There were no complaintspending for more than 90 days during the year.